 The applicant for admission to any Departmental program must possess a bachelor's degree from an accredited college or university and provide the Office of Admissions with evidence of satisfactory undergraduate preparation.
 The ordinary standard for admission is an undergraduate GPA of at least 2.75 on a grading scale of 4.00.
-Students falling below this level may submit other evidence of their ability to complete successfully a graduate program, such as grades in other graduate level courses, a record of progressively higher work responsibilities or score from the Graduate Record Examination and may be accepted on a probationary basis.
+Students falling below this level may submit other evidence of their ability to successfully complete a graduate program, such as grades in other graduate level courses, scores from the Graduate Record Examination, and/or a record of progressively higher work responsibilities.
+The Health Administration program may require a GRE or GMAT score, depending on the strength of other qualifications and information submitted by the applicant.
 A personal interview prior to acceptance is required.
 New HRA and MHA students may start course work in the fall semester only.
 Admission into the HRA program in the spring semester, however, may be considered upon recommendation of the HRA program director and approval by the Dean of CGCE.
 Applicants for the MHA program are encouraged to apply by May 1 (prior to the fall semester of desired entry); however, applications received after this date and up to August 1 will be considered for admission on a space-available basis.
 Applicants must be accepted by CGCE before starting courses.
 International students whose native language is not English must demonstrate their proficiency in English.
-Please refer to page 15 for information on acceptable English proficiency tests and test score requirements.
+Please refer to page 16 for information on acceptable English proficiency tests and test score requirements.